edHelper.com

 1 Do you know anyone with diabetes?
 Have you ever seen someone checking his blood sugar or giving himself an insulin shot?
 Have you ever wondered why?

 2 What exactly is diabetes?
-Diabetes is a disease in which the cells in a person's body can't get glucose from the bloodstream thereby causing high blood-glucose levels.
-Now that sounds mighty complicated, doesn't it?
-Well, it really isn't.
+Diabetes is a disease in which the cells in a person's body can't take up glucose from the bloodstream.
+This causes high blood-glucose levels.
+That may sound complicated, but it really isn't.
 However, it is a really serious condition.
-In the United States about 16 million people suffer from diabetes.
-About 5 million don't even know they have it.
+More than 26 million people in the United States suffer from diabetes.
+About 7 million don't even know they have it.

 4 There are special cells in the pancreas that produce a hormone called insulin.
-Its job is to remove glucose from the bloodstream.
+Its job is to help glucose from the bloodstream get to the body's cells.
 When things are working properly, insulin is released when the blood glucose is high.
 It is not released when the glucose level is low.

-5 When things are not working, though, the body urinates more.
+5 When things are not working, though, toxic substances build up in the bloodstream.
+The body urinates more.
 Thirst increases.
-Toxic substances build up in the bloodstream.
-Left untreated, a person can lose consciousness because of too much blood sugar and the buildup of toxic substances (often called a diabetic coma).
-Diabetic comas must be treated or death can result.
+Left untreated, a person can lose consciousness because of too much blood sugar and the buildup of toxic substances in the blood.
+This is often called a diabetic coma.
+Diabetic comas must be treated, or death can result.

 Paragraphs 6 to 12: